Cancer of Unknown Primary: Treatment Choices

-You are likely to have many questions and concerns about the treatment options.
+It’s normal to have questions and concerns about treatment.
 Learn all you can about the cancer and your treatment choices.
-That way, you’ll be able to take an active part in decisions about your care.
+That way, you’ll be able to help make decisions about your care.

 Types of treatment for CUP

-Treatment for CUP is only undertaken after an exhaustive search for a primary cancer.
-This typically includes imaging with CT or PET/CT scans, blood tests for tumor markers, and other tests, such as recently available tests that analyze genetic mutations in the cancer in order to seek out a likely primary cancer.
+Treatment is only started after a long search for a primary cancer.
+This includes many tests.
+These can include imaging, blood, and other tests.
+You may have a new test that analyzes genetic mutations in the cancer to look for a likely primary cancer.

-When no primary cancer can be found, treatment for CUP may be either local, systemic, or a combination of both.
-Local treatments remove, destroy, or control cancer cells in 1 certain area.
+When a primary cancer can’t be found, you’ll have treatment for CUP.
+It may be local, systemic, or a combination of both.
+Local treatments remove, destroy, or control cancer cells in one area.
 Radiation and surgery are local treatments.
 Systemic treatments are used to destroy or control cancer cells throughout your entire body.
 Chemotherapy and hormone therapy are systemic treatments.

-You may undergo just one treatment or a combination of treatments.
-Here is a list of main treatments and their goals:
+You may get just one type of treatment or a combination of treatments.

-Chemotherapy.
-The goals of chemotherapy are to shrink or slow the growth of the cancer while also reducing the chance that the cancer will spread.
-This may ease symptoms, prolong life, or even cure the cancer in some cases.
+The goals of chemotherapy are to shrink or slow the growth of the cancer.
+It’s also done to reduce the chance that the cancer will spread.
+This may ease symptoms, extend your life, or cure the cancer in some cases.

-Radiation therapy.
-The goal of radiation is to kill cancer cells by using strong beams of energy.
-Radiation can be used to kill a cancer in 1 area of the body or to ease the symptoms of cancer.
-There are 2 kinds of radiation — external and internal.
+The goal of radiation is to kill cancer cells.
+It does this by using strong beams of energy.
+Radiation can be used to kill a cancer in one area of the body.
+It can also be used to ease the symptoms of cancer.
+There are two kinds of radiation — external and internal.
 For external radiation, a machine delivers radiation from outside of the body.
-For internal radiation therapy, a doctor places a radioactive source (often in tiny pellets) in or near the cancer to kill the cells.
+For internal radiation, a healthcare provider places a radioactive source (often in tiny pellets) in or near the cancer.
+This kills the cells.

-Hormone therapy.
 This treatment stops the hormones in the body from allowing certain types of cancer cells to grow.
-Stopping the hormones can be done 1 of 2 ways.
-You may have surgery or radiation to take out or destroy organs that make hormones (such as the ovaries or testicles).
-Or, your doctor may give drugs that change the way hormones work.
+Stopping the hormones can be done one of two ways.
+You may have surgery or radiation.
+This is done to take out or destroy organs that make hormones.
+These include the ovaries or testicles.
+Or, your healthcare provider may give medicines that change the way hormones work.